Studying for a PhD with the EPSRC CDT in Aerosol Science:

 23. When do I start my PhD research?

+During the first year you will work with your supervisor to develop your PhD Research proposal, which is assessed as part of the Environment & Communication unit.
 The Thematic Broadening Sabbatical will represent the first steps in your PhD journey, giving you an opportunity to learn techniques and get some publishable results in an area of aerosol science complementing your main PhD project.
 After formally progressing to the PhD in about month 11 of your first year, you will be working fully on your PhD project.

 Years 2-4 of your PhD